Wise Payroll Setup (Formerly TransferWise)

 If you are a team member (User) within your organization, and you need help setting up your Wise account to receive payments, please see our guide here.

-This feature is available on Premium/Pro plans or higher.
+This feature is available on Team plans or higher.

 For more information about how to pay your team, click here.